neethila-knk/furniture-design-app-react-threejs/README.md

 - **Customization Options**: Change colors, textures, materials, and shading in real-time
 - **Save & Load**: Persist designs for later use with cloud synchronization
 - **User Authentication**: Secure access for designers with role-based permissions
-- **Export Capabilities**: Export designs as images, PDFs, or 3D models for client presentations
-- **Collaboration Tools**: Share designs with clients or team members for feedback
 - **Material Library**: Apply various textures and materials to furniture and room surfaces

 ## 🛠️ Technology Stack